skytap/well-architected-framework/security/edgenetworking.md

 Typically Intrusion Detection Systems or Intrusion Prevention Systems are consolidated on the firewall but shown here as a discrete capability for completeness.
-The IDS/IPS performs a vital monitoring function to alert administrators and security personnel of unauthorised attempts to access the network.
+The IDS/IPS performs a vital monitoring function to alert administrators and security personnel of unauthorized attempts to access the network.
 Intrusion is of particular concern with internet-facing applications.